2026 United States House of Representatives elections in Kansas

 The 2026 United States House of Representatives elections in Kansas will be held on November 3, 2026, to elect the four U.S. representatives from the State of Kansas, one from each of the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The primary elections were held on August 4, 2026.

+Failed redistricting attempt

+Republican Kansas state legislators announced a plan to call a special session to redraw the 3rd congressional district, but lacked the necessary support in the House, due to veto power from governor Laura Kelly.

 District 1

 The 1st district encompasses all or part of 60 counties, spanning more than half the state, making it the seventh-largest district in the nation that does not cover an entire state.
 Located within the district are Manhattan, Salina, Dodge City, Garden City, Hays, McPherson, Hutchinson, and Lawrence.
 The incumbent is Republican Tracey Mann, who was re-elected with 69.1% of the vote in 2024.